mjay13/InClassActivity/README.md

-# InClassActivity

-This is the readMe for the in class activity
+a quick run through of the html needed for contact info